isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     Behavioral parameters that affect the FQDN are in-effect even in if both ``enable-updates`` and ``ddns-send-updates`` are false.
 They behave this way to support environments in which clients are responsible for their own DNS updates.
-This applies to ``ddns-replace-client-name"``, ``ddns-generated-prefix``, ``ddns-qualifying-suffix``, ``hostname-char-set``,
+This applies to ``ddns-replace-client-name``, ``ddns-generated-prefix``, ``ddns-qualifying-suffix``, ``hostname-char-set``,
     and ``hostname-char-replacement``.